Granagh-Ballingarry GAA

-Granagh-Ballingarry GAA (Greanach-Baile an Gharraí) is a Gaelic Athletic Association club based in west Limerick, Ireland, within the jurisdiction of Limerick GAA.
-The club is situated near Knockfierna Hill.
+Granagh-Ballingarry GAA (Greanach-Baile an Gharraí) is a Gaelic Athletic Association club based in west County Limerick, Ireland, within the jurisdiction of Limerick GAA.
+The club is situated near Knockfierna Hill, close to the villages of Granagh and Ballingarry.
 Granagh-Ballingarry GAA was formed in 1990 after the merger between Granagh and Ballingarry GAA clubs.
 Previously, the clubs had been playing together in some competitions.

 Hurling

 Hurling is the more popular game in the parish.
 Granagh-Ballingarry are currently (2021) in the Intermediate grade.
 This is the third tier of the Limerick Hurling Championship.
 They had enjoyed a period at Senior, after defeating Glenroe GAA 4–10 to 3–10 in the 2005 Limerick Intermediate Hurling Championship.
 Granagh-Ballingarry reached the 2006 Limerick Senior Hurling quarter finals, and also in 2007, where they were defeated by Kilmallock.
-The club were defeated by Garryspillane at the quarter final stage in 2008 and were defeated by Croom in a round 3 game in 2009.
-2010 placed them up against Kilmallock again and the team lost out badly at the quarter final stage again.
+The club were defeated by Garryspillane at the quarter-final stage in 2008 and were defeated by Croom in a round 3 game in 2009.
+2010 placed them up against Kilmallock again and the team lost out badly at the quarter-final stage again.
 The club won their first senior championship in 1911 under the guise of Ballingarry, after having won the intermediate championship the year before.
 The club were also finalists in 1896, 1904 and 1912 as Ballingarry, and in 1945 under the current name, Granagh-Ballingarry.
 In the 1990s the club won several Limerick GAA West Division championships, before winning the Limerick Junior Hurling Championship in 1998.
 The club also won a West Senior Hurling Championship in 2008 defeating Adare.